Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] to delegate coding responsibility more efficiently
 - [ ] to conserve memory
 - [x] to avoid writing duplicate code
+- [x] to separate class behavior from the more general

+_NOTE_: I don't have 4th variant in my test, it changed to new 5th variant.
+Is it also true?

 #### Q40.
 In addition to attributes and behaviours, what quality must a class possess?